listingslab-software/mixing-jsx-tsx/README.md

-# Mixing JSX with TSX in the same project?
+# Can we Mix JSX and TSX in the same React app?

-> Develop a Proof of Concept (POC) that a react app can developed in both JSX and TSX at the same time, compiling to a working app
+> Aims to develop a Proof of Concept (POC) showing a react app can developed with both JSX and TSX at the same time

-- Checkout branch `poc/tsx-baseline`

-- Install deps and run app

-You'll see the tsx-baseline app app created with CRA Which creates a bootstrapped app which we break apart using react's eject script
+You'll see the tsx-baseline app app created with CRA, a bootstrapped app which we break apart using react's eject script

 ```bash
 npx create-react-app tsx-baseline --template redux-typescript